How do you start working on a remote git repository? You clone it

 This restricts where you can put your .git

-directories and identity changes made with git config
+and identity changes made with git config

-are not synchronized (they just override the global config).
+synchronized (they just override the global config).

 Introducing git config linker (gcl)